ISISComputingGroup/ibex_user_manual/script_generator/Using-the-Script-Generator.md

 Yes, pressing tab to move between cells will move the focus from left to right and then onto the next line.
 If you tab off the end of the last line a new line will be created.

+### What does `Transfer Compatible Parameters` option do?

+When this option is selected and the user selects a different script definition the actions are transferred if possible (i.e. when parameters match and they are not set to copy previous row).
+The matching parameters are transferred and the rest are populated with their default values.
+It is possible that none of the parameters can be transferred in which case the actions are cleared.

 # A tour of the UI
 ![ScriptGenerator UI](script_generator/script_generator_ui.jpg)